helloitsdaksh/helloitsdaksh/README.md

 * Operating System: Linux, macOS, Windows

  ## **WHAT I DO**
-- 🔭 I’m currently working as Python Developer
+- 🔭 I’m currently working as Research Assistant at Keck School of Medicine USC.
 - 🌱 I’m currently learning Deep Learning and DSA
 - 👯 I’m looking to collaborate on projects based on Python
 - 📫 How to reach me: